-Tennis: Zverev's condition key to Thiem clash in Paris
+Zverev's condition key to Thiem clash in Paris says Wilander

 Thiem has already beaten 10-time champion Rafa Nadal three times on clay and either he, or Zverev, could be big threat to the Spaniard if they meet in the final.

-While Zverev might have slightly more talent, it is seventh-seeded Thiem who holds the key to their encounter.
+While the talented Zverev is a tricky opponent, it is seventh-seeded Thiem who holds the key to their encounter.

 Make him run and make it last, Wilander, who lifted the Musketeers Cup in 1982, 1985 and 1988, advised the Austrian.